PelionIoT/nanostack-border-router/README.md

 When using the autonomous mode in the 6LoWPAN ND configuration, you can set the `prefix-from-backhaul` option to `true` to use the same backhaul prefix on the mesh network side as well.
 This allows the mesh nodes to be directly connectable from the outside of the mesh network.
 In the Thread network, it is enough that `backhaul-dynamic-bootstrap` is set to true.

-For more details on how to set the backhaul prefix and default route, read the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router-private) documentation.

 #### Note on the SLIP backhaul driver